mongodb/docs/source/includes/fact-query-optimizer-cache-behavior.rst

-The query optimizer only caches the plans for those query shapes that can have more than one viable plan.
+The query optimizer only caches the plan for a :term:`plan cache query shape` that can have more than one viable plan.